 For example, if you’re in a visually creative field like graphic design or video production, you could include a section of your work in the business proposal.
 Pictures or designs will help keep potential clients engaged while adding value to your proposition.
 If you’re sending it online, try to include videos showing your work.

-Writing that Business Proposal
+Writing that Perfect Proposal

-When you got all of these, then you’re finally able to start writing your business proposal.
-One of the best ways on how to write a persuasive business proposal is to use a business proposal software (mentioned earlier in this post).
+When you got all of these, then you’re finally able to start writing your proposal.
+One of the best ways on how to write a persuasive proposal is to use a business proposal software (mentioned earlier in this post).

 A lot of people do all the necessary research, but they find themselves agonizing over every detail of their proposals’ presentation.
 This causes them to put off submitting as many proposals as they should.